FenPhoenix/AngelLoader/New GUI notes.md

 Cons:
 - Still bloats up AngelLoader's distribution size due to the need to carry actual renderer dlls with it
 - No rich text box capable of handling what we need - we would have to implement it ourselves
+- Doesn't seem to have disabled-control functionality, probably also lacking other things we might want
 - We would be reliant on a wrapper that may be several versions behind Dear ImGui